 In February 2011, Sando and Associates received certification as a woman-owned business from WBENC (Women's Business Enterprise National Council).
 We have maintained our certification since then.
-The firm has been certified as a small woman-owned business in the federal government's Central Contractor Registry for over five years.
+The firm has also been certified as a small woman-owned business in the federal government's Central Contractor Registry for over seven years.

 Ruth Sando served as president of the Washington Association of Professional Anthropologists during the 2010-2011 program year.
 She continues to work with the organization as a member of the board.
 WAPA has been focused on the needs of anthropologists who work outside of academia for over 30 years through a combination of topical meetings, a job bank, networking opportunities and information sharing.
 WAPA's website is http://www.wapadc.org.

 Sando and Associates was part of a winning proposal by Eastern Research Group of Lexington, Massachusetts for a five-year contract with NOAA (National Oceanic and Atmospheric Administration).
 We will be working on projects for their Coastal Services Center.

 Ruth Sando interviewed applied anthropologists about their training and careers for the American Anthropological Association.
 The interviews are available as podcasts on the AAA website: